arewadataScience/ArewaDS-Machine-Learning/Stage-1-Getting-Started/00-Installation/README.md

 # Arewa Data Science Cohort 2.0
 Welcome to the Arewa Data Science Cohort Course repository! 🧑‍💻

-Your first step in this journey is to **carefully read** the steps in this tutorial. ⚠️ **Important**: Make sure to complete all the steps during the setup week, **27.3 - 2.4.
-2023**.
+Your first step in this journey is to **carefully read** the steps in this tutorial. ⚠️ **Important**: Make sure to complete all the steps during the setup week.
 If you are struggling with any of the steps, tell us in the #setup channel on Telegram!
 In this tutorial, you'll learn:

 - Telegram usage and etiquette specific to ArewaDS;
 - How to set up your software environment;